-Happy 15th Anniversary to Nas’ Stillmatic, originally released December 18, 2001.
+Happy 15th Anniversary to Nas’ fifth studio album Stillmatic, originally released December 18, 2001.

 What's rap beef in 2016?
 Usually, it's nothing but memes, social media insults and maybe a diss track—if we're lucky.
 In modern times, hip-hop feuds are here today and gone tomorrow, much like everything else in this disposable world that we live in.
 But before the social media era, emcees had to pull out all the stops while engaged in battle, as their careers were often on the line.

 In December 2001, America was at war with Afghanistan following the September 11th Terrorist attacks.
 At this very same time, a brewing battle in the hip-hop world exploded after Queensbridge rapper Nasir “Nas” Jones released the scathing diss "Ether," aimed at Brooklyn's own Jay Z. The latter emcee was fresh off the release of his critically-acclaimed The Blueprint album, which was released on the very same date as the aforementioned attacks on the U.S. The album put up great numbers, selling 420,000 copies in its first week.
 It also became Hov's fourth consecutive album to reach number one on the Billboard 200 chart and its soulful production launched the careers of then-budding producers Just Blaze and Kanye West.

 But perhaps the gusto of the album was the Yeezy-produced "Takeover," which took direct aim at Prodigy of Mobb Deep and Nas Escobar.
 The origin of the Jay Z-Nas feud is cloudy, but after years of tension, and possible jabs at each other on wax, the story took an interesting turn when rumors circulated that Jay Z had slept with Nas' girlfriend, Carmen Bryan.